corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/ops-index.md

 ## Project planner documentation

-The project planner documentation advises users on the requirements of their deployment.
+The project planner documentation gives advice on the requirements of Corda deployments.
+It explains the likely environments that you will to deploy, and what components should be deployed there.

-`other technical writers to add their headings here`
+## Operations and deployment guide

+The operations and deployment section contains instructions on configuring and deploying all elements of a Corda solution.

+## Monitoring and logging

+The monitoring and logging section gives advice on the metrics available in Corda and various monitoring scenarios.